-Professor Guy Olivier Faure is an expert in the field of International Negotiation.
-He is a Professor of Sociology at the Sorbonne University, Paris V, Department of Social Sciences.
-He is also a visiting professor in a significant number of Universities all over the world.
-He lectured in various countries in Europe, in the US, in China and Latin America.
-His works have been received very well by the public and have been translated in nine languages.
-Professor Guy Olivier Faure has authored, co-authored and edited 19 books and over 120 articles.
+Professor Guy Olivier Faure is the Vice President of the Executive Board of CERIS (since 2019).
+He is an expert in the field of International Negotiation.
+He was teaching Sociology at Sorbonne University.
+He is a senior researcher at CEIBS, Shanghai.
+He has also been visiting professor in a significant number of Universities all over the world.
+He has lectured in various countries in Europe, the US, China, and Latin America.
+Professor Guy Olivier Faure has authored, co-authored, and edited 23 books and over 140 articles.
 His works have been published in twelve different languages.
 He is referenced in the Diplomat’s Dictionary published by the United States Peace Press, Washington, 1997.
-His publications including: Negotiating with terrorists: strategy tactics and politics (Taylor & Francis Group, 2010, co authored by William Zartman), La Negociation: regards sur sa diversité (Publibook, 2005), How people negotiate: resolving disputes in different cultures (Springer, 2003), etc. Moreover, he is a member of the editorial board of three major international journals: Negotiation Journal (Harvard, Cambridge); Group Decision and Negotiation (New York); International Negotiation (Washington). [read more]
+His publications include: How people negotiate: resolving disputes in different cultures, Negotiating with terrorists: strategy tactics and politics (with W. Zartman), Culture and Negotiation (with J. Rubin), Escalation and negotiation (with W. Zartman), Jordanie: Une diplomatie arabe dans le monde, (with J. Al Shalabi and P. Blanc).
+He is a member of the editorial board of three major international journals: Negotiation Journal (Harvard, Cambridge); Group Decision and Negotiation (New York); International Negotiation (Washington). [read more]